pdaehne/TL866-FlashROM-Adapter/README.md

 * __1x ZIF Socket 48 Pins 2.54mm pitch__

+  This is where you put the Flash ROM into.

-* __2x 2x12 Female Pin Header Through Hole Straight Angle 2.54mm pitch__
+* __2x 2x12 Female Pin Sockets Through Hole Straight Angle 2.54mm pitch__

+  Used to connect this adapter to the SN-001-01 adapter.

 * __1x 2x3 Male Pin Header Through Hole Straight Angle 2.54mm pitch__

+  There are some signals on this pin header that you need to connect to your Flash ROM.

-* Dupont Jumper cables depending on your type of Flash ROM.
+* __Dupont Jumper cables depending on your type of Flash ROM__

+  These are used to connect the signals on the pin header to your Flash ROM.
+  This depends on your type of Flash ROM.
+For my Flash ROM, five short female-to-female jumper cables are needed.

 ### Soldering the ZIF Socket